elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 ---

-### Explain the fundamental difference between the array splice and slice methods?
+### Can you explain the fundamental difference between the array splice and slice methods?

 <details>
   <summary><strong>View Answer:</strong></summary>